Kong/kongponents/docs/components/table.md

 ### searchInput

 Pass in a string of search input for server-side table filtering.
+See [the Server-side function section](#server-side-functions) for an example.

 ### headers